The presidential tests Donald Trump is already failing

 It isn’t good for the next commander in chief to be at war with the nation’s intelligence agencies, to accuse them of leaking information and acting like Nazi Germany.

-It’s not all right to attack entire media organizations that report stories he doesn’t like and refuse to take questions from their correspondents.
+It’s not all right to attack entire media organizations that report stories he doesn’t like and refuse to take questions from their reporters.

 And it’s not enough to put his two oldest sons in charge of The Trump Organization and promise not to discuss business with them.